How Does Medication-Assisted Treatment Work?

 Is Medication-Assisted Treatment Based in Research?

 There is a lot of research to show that Medication-Assisted Treatment is backed by evidence.
 The longer the treatment (starting with a MAT program, continuing with therapy and counseling, and then maintaining the work with aftercare support), the better the chance of lasting, even lifelong, sobriety.
-A 2019 study in the Journal of Substance Abuse Treatment concluded in support of Medication-Assisted Treatment for opioid use disorder, “especially with regard to community substance use treatment engagement.”

-There has occasionally been pushback from some recovery advocates about the methodology of Medication-Assisted Treatment because of the practice of using drugs (albeit prescribed) to wean a patient off their unhealthy consumption of more dangerous substances.
+There has occasionally been pushback from some recovery advocates about the methodology of medication-assisted treatment because of the practice of using drugs (albeit prescribed) to wean a patient off their unhealthy consumption of more dangerous substances.
 Advocates call for an abstinence-only approach, feeling that using drugs to get off drug/alcohol use defeats the purpose of sobriety.

 What Is the Effectiveness of This Treatment?